 1 cinnamon stick ( my favorite cinnamon sticks)

 1. Pour the room temperature coconut water into the glass jar.
-Stir in the kefir grains with a wooden spoon and add the cinnamon stick.
-If using the kefir starter, warm the coconut water to 92 degrees F. and stir the coconut water with a wooden spoon, add cinnamon stick, and cover jar loosely with the lid.
+Add the kefir grains and the cinnamon stick.
+If using the kefir starter, warm the coconut water to 92 degrees F. and pour into the glass jar.
+Stir in the kefir starter with a large spoon, add cinnamon stick, and cover the jar loosely with the lid.

 2. Let coconut water kefir set at room temperature for 24-48 hours.
 Coconut water kefir is ready when it turns milky white or cloudy, fizzy, and tastes tangy.
 After 24 hours, pour a small amount of kefir into a glass and taste.
 If the kefir is fizzy, milky white or cloudy and you like the taste of the kefir, strain out the kefir grains and cinnamon stick, then place the kefir in the refrigerator for up to 7—14 days.